FiscalCalc

 MetricNevadaNational Avg

-Median Household Income$65,000$74,580
+Median Household Income$81,134$74,580

-Cost of Living Index104100
+Cost of Living Index99.7100

 State Income Tax (top)None~5.5%

-Est. Nest Egg Needed (4% rule)$1,300K$1,490K
+Est. Nest Egg Needed (4% rule)$1,623K$1,490K

 Traditional vs. Roth Accounts in Nevada

 Because Nevada has no state income tax, the traditional vs. Roth decision is driven primarily by your federal tax bracket.
 Traditional (pre-tax) contributions lower your taxable income today; Roth contributions grow tax-free and require no required minimum distributions (RMDs).
-Both strategies work well in Nevada — the choice depends on whether you expect higher or lower federal tax rates in retirement.
+Both strategies work well in Nevada โ€” the choice depends on whether you expect higher or lower federal tax rates in retirement.

-Frequently Asked Questions — Retirement Calculator in Nevada
+Questions You Might Ask โ€” Retirement Calculator in Nevada

-Does Nevada tax retirement income?+
+Does Nevada tax retirement income?

 No state income tax Since Nevada has no state income tax, retirees keep more of their Social Security benefits, pension income, and 401(k) withdrawals compared to high-tax states.
 This is a significant advantage when planning your retirement income strategy.

-How much do I need to retire in Nevada?+
+How much do I need to retire in Nevada?

-What is the cost of living in Nevada for retirees?+
+What is the cost of living in Nevada for retirees?

-Nevada's cost of living index is 104 compared to the national average of 100.
-This means living in Nevada costs approximately 4% more than the national average.
-Retirees on fixed incomes should account for this when projecting how long their savings will last.
+Nevada's cost of living index is 99.7 compared to the national average of 100.
+This means living in Nevada costs approximately 0.3% less than the national average โ€” a meaningful advantage for retirees stretching fixed incomes.
 Key drivers of retirement costs include housing, healthcare, transportation, and groceries.

-What is the 4% rule and how does it apply in Nevada?+
+What is the 4% rule and how does it apply in Nevada?

 The 4% rule (Bengen Rule) states that retirees can safely withdraw 4% of their portfolio in year one, then adjust for inflation annually, with low risk of running out of money over a 30-year retirement.
-In Nevada, if you need $52,000/year in retirement income, the 4% rule suggests accumulating $1,300K in investable assets.
+In Nevada, if you need $64,907/year in retirement income, the 4% rule suggests accumulating $1,623K in investable assets.
 This figure should be adjusted up for your specific lifestyle and down for Social Security benefits, pensions, or part-time income.

-How does Nevada's income tax affect retirement savings?+
+How does Nevada's income tax affect retirement savings?

 Nevada has no state income tax, which means contributions to traditional 401(k) and IRA accounts save you federal taxes now, and withdrawals in retirement face only federal taxation.
 This makes Roth conversions potentially attractive if you expect to move to a higher-tax state later.